shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

      ![](media/AI-metric-advisor-latest.png)

 4. Once the validation is passed, click on **Create**.
 The deployment could take up to **60 minutes** to complete, although it normally finishes in less than **10 minutes**.
-Please wait until the deployment succeeds, and then you can proceed with the next task.
+Please wait until the deployment gets succeeded and then you can proceed with next task.

 ## Task 4 - Configure the "COVID cases by age group" Metrics Advisor data feed